rah-0/hyperion/README.md

 #### Configuration
 Since the config can be big enough, JSON is preferred for flexibility.

-- Startup Args:
+- Command-line arguments:
   - config.json file path containing the cluster configuration
-  - data path where items will be stored
+    - if no argument is passed, it will use the environment variable: `HyperionPathConfig`
 - Hot Reload: required to modify the config without causing downtime
   - HTTP Endpoint: a POST request that will send the updated JSON config